The Fastmail storage architecture

 - Start up slot A as a replica.

 - Start up slot B as the master (this also marks the store as "up").

 Within a second, the proxies will know that the backend is up again and they will continue the login process for all the waiting connections.

 In the case of a clean failover, all the log files are run, and the replica is 100% up-to-date.
 If for some reason we need to do a forced failover (say, a machine has failed completely and we need to get new hardware in), then we can have what's called a "split brain", where changes were written to one machine, but have not been seen by the other machine, so it makes its own changes without knowledge of the other machine.

 Split-brain is a common problem in distributed systems.
-It's particularly nasty with IMAP because there are many counters with very strict semantics.
-There's the UID number, which must increase without gaps (at least in theory) and there's the MODSEQ number, which similarly must increase without changes ever being made "in the past", otherwise clients will be confused.
+It can prove particularly problematic with IMAP because there are many counters with very strict semantics.
+There's the UID number, which must increase without gaps (at least in theory), and there's the MODSEQ number, which similarly must increase without changes ever being made "in the past", otherwise clients will be confused.

-Recovering from split brain without breaking any of the guarantees to clients was a major goal of the rewrite of both the replication protocol and mailbox storage which I did in 2008-2009.
-These changes eventually lead to Cyrus version 2.4.
+Recovering from split brain without breaking any of the guarantees to clients was a major goal of the rewrite of both the replication protocol and mailbox storage which was done in 2008-2009.
+These changes eventually led to Cyrus version 2.4.

 We also want to be safe against random corruption.
-We have found that corruption occurs a couple of times per year across all our servers (the cause of this is hard to say, most likely hard drive or RAID controller issues from what we've seen) and we were bitten hard in the past by a particularly horrible linux kernel bug which wrote a few zeros into our metadata files during repack.
+We have found that corruption occurs a couple of times per year across all our servers.
+The cause of this is hard to say, though it is most likely due to hard drive or RAID controller issues from what we've seen.
+We have been bitten hard in the past by a particularly horrible linux kernel bug which wrote a few zeros into our metadata files during repack.